Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Assumptions, notation, and statement of the results

-The following theorem is the main result of this paper. \begin{theorem}[convergence towards a propagating terrace] Assume that the potential $V$ satisfies the coercivity hypothesis \hypCoerc and the generic hypotheses \hypGen.
-Then, for every solution stable at infinity $(r,t)\mapsto u(r,t)$ of system \cref{syst_rad_sym}, there exists a propagating terrace $\ttt$ of bistable fronts (travelling to the right) such that, for every sufficiently small positive quantity $\varepsilon$,
+\begin{theorem}[global asymptotic behaviour] Let $V$ denote a function in $\ccc^2(\rr^{\dState},\rr)$ satisfying the coercivity hypothesis \cref{hyp_coerc} and the generic hypotheses \cref{hyp_gen}.
+Then, for every solution stable at infinity $(r,t)\mapsto u(r,t)$ of system \cref{syst_rad_sym}, there exists an asymptotic pattern $\ppp$ stable at infinity such that

-when $t$ approaches $+\infty$. \end{theorem} By contrast with the main result of \cite{Risler_globalBehaviour_2016}, this result does not provide any information concerning the behaviour of the solution ``close to the origin'', behind the propagating terrace.
-A limited extension is provided by the next proposition.